Dave Righetti: New York Yankees (1979–1990)

-Relief pitching career

 In 1984 Righetti was moved to the Yankees' bullpen to replace Goose Gossage, who signed with the San Diego Padres in the offseason, as their closer.
 Despite the move being due to the Yankees having an excess of starters, many criticized the decision, arguing that Righetti was more valuable pitching as a starter, where he would accrue more innings.

 Entering his first game as a relief pitcher with the bases loaded, Righetti did not allow an inherited runner to score, retiring the final seven batters of the game.
 He proved even more effective in relief, averaging 32 saves per season over the next seven years with the Yankees, and being named an All-Star in 1986 and 1987.
 On October 4, 1986, he saved both games of a doubleheader against the Boston Red Sox, finishing the season with 46 saves, and breaking the major league record shared by Dan Quisenberry and Bruce Sutter.
 The record would stand until Bobby Thigpen saved 57 games for the Chicago White Sox in 1990.
 Righetti retained the single-season record for left-handers until 1993, when Randy Myers saved 53 games for the Chicago Cubs; Righetti still owns the AL record for left-handers.

 Righetti became a free agent after the 1987 season.
 Amid rumors that Righetti would sign a three-year contract worth $20 million with the Tokyo Giants of Nippon Professional Baseball, Righetti's agent acknowledged that the Giants did make Righetti an offer, but stated that the value was considerably less than what was reported, and stated that Righetti would continue to pitch in MLB.
 The contract offer was later estimated at $10 million.
 Righetti chose to re-sign with the Yankees, signing a three-year contract worth $4.5 million.

 Righetti struggled with the Yankees early in the 1988 season, blowing four consecutive save opportunities, resulting in boos from the Yankee Stadium crowds.
 He then recorded five saves in consecutive opportunities.

-Later career

 Righetti became concerned with the direction the Yankees were taking, as they had traded away Rickey Henderson, Jack Clark, and Dave Winfield.

+San Francisco Giants (1991–1993)

 After the 1990 season, Righetti signed as a free agent with the San Francisco Giants, receiving a four-year contract worth $10 million.
-While with the Giants in 1991, he broke Lyle's major league record for left-handers of 238 career saves; Righetti's record would stand until 1994, when John Franco surpassed his eventual total of 252.
-Righetti saved only 24 games in 1991, and the following two years saw him ineffective in middle relief roles; his career as a closer was over.
+While with the Giants in 1991, he broke Lyle's major league record for left-handers of 238 career saves; Righetti's record stood until 1994, when John Franco surpassed Righetti's career total of 252.

+Righetti saved 24 games in 1991.
+He lost the closer role during the 1992 season to Rod Beck.
 Righetti made a start on June 10, 1992, his first start since September 1983.
+He pitched in middle relief for the Giants in the 1993 season.

+Oakland Athletics (1994)

+Released by the Giants after the 1993 season, Righetti signed as a free agent with the Oakland Athletics.
+After beginning 1994 with the Athletics, he was released.